makersacademy/bowling-challenge/README.md

 The unit and feature tests use Jasmine, while the integration tests use Cypress.

 ### Jasmine
+There are 2 options for running the Jasmine test suites:

-To run the Jasmine test suites from the terminal, run `npm test`
+* To run the tests from the terminal, run `npm test`

-To see a more detailed test output, which also serves as documentation, open `public/js/spec/SpecRunner.html` in the browser.
+* To see a more detailed test output, which also serves as documentation, open `public/js/spec/SpecRunner.html` in the browser.

 ### Cypress
-To run the Cypress test suite you will need to start the server.
-You can do this with `npm start`
+First, start the server with `npm start`

+This serves a version of the app that the tests can run against.
 You should get confirmation in the terminal that it is listening on localhost port 3000.

+There are again 2 options for running the tests:
-You can now run Cypress from the terminal by opening a new terminal and running `npm run cy`
+* From the terminal (open a new terminal and leave the server running), with `npm run cy`

-Alternatively you can open the Cypress GUI with `npx cypress open`, to see the tests running through the app in the automated browser.
+* Through the Cypress GUI with `npx cypress open`.
+This way you can see the tests running through the app in the automated browser, providing more visibility.

 ## Objectives